leonardoarcari/arlib/examples/getting_started.md

 # Getting started
-In this document we provide an introduction to **ARLib**, an alternative routing library for [Boost.Graph]. *Alternative routing* is defined as the  problem of finding a number *k* of *s-t* paths in a graph *G*.
+In this document, we provide an introduction to **ARLib**, an alternative routing library for [Boost.Graph]. *Alternative routing* is defined as the problem of finding a number *k* of *s-t* paths in a graph *G*.
 While the problem of finding **the** shortest *s-t* path in a graph has well-known, efficient solutions (most notably the [Dijkstra's algorithm]), finding several *s-t* paths introduces a